pendo324/universal-np-extension/README.md

 This extension lets you send now playing data from any supported website (youtube, soundcloud, spotify (web), etc.) to the [Universal Now Playing desktop app](https://github.com/pendo324/universal-np).

 ### Usage
-Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/lljahlkpnhdopaegadghfjhhkcpdlijg/) (depending on when you're seeing this, the extension may not be approved yet), if you're not using Chrome, Firefox/Edge builds will be uploaded soon, the browsers themselves should already be supported, so you can build the extension and use it like that if you wish.
+Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/universal-now-playing-com/lljahlkpnhdopaegadghfjhhkcpdlijg), if you're not using Chrome, Firefox/Edge builds will be uploaded soon, the browsers themselves should already be supported, so you can build the extension and use it like that if you wish.

 ### Contribute
 To build, just install the dependencies (`npm i`/`yarn`) and then run the build script for the browser that you are testing on, for example, `npm run build:chrome`.